What Is Financial Education?

 Teaching children about money is an essential skill they need to master as soon as possible.

-As a parent, you need to ensure that your child learns about money from a young age.
+As a parent, you must ensure that your child learns about money from a young age.
 If they don’t, they will be vulnerable to predatory lenders who prey on financially illiterate people.

 You can do this by reading up on financial education.
 Several free resources can help you teach your child about money.

-However, it’s not enough to simply our cgive hildren a book.
+However, it’s not enough to give children a book.
 The information must be presented in a way that is fun and engaging.

-Your child needs to feel that they can succeed, which means that they need to see themselves as the hero of their own financial story.
+Your child needs to feel that they can succeed, meaning they need to see themselves as the hero of their own financial story.
 They need to know how to manage their own money.

 If they don’t, then they will be vulnerable to predatory lenders.

-This article will look at a few different resources that can help you teach your kids about money.
+This article will examine a few different resources to help you teach your kids about money.

 How to teach adults about money

 While many of us were taught how to manage our money during childhood, we often learn nothing else.
-As adults, we are bombarded with information from banks, financial advisors, and government agencies.
+Adults are bombarded with information from banks, financial advisors, and government agencies.
 But the average person doesn’t have enough financial education to navigate the complexities of their finances.
 That’s why learning about finance is so important.

 What is financial education?